OoiZiYu1/AlphaBot2-autonomous-car/README.md

 <img src="pics/WhatsApp Image 2022-12-06 at 1.57.47 AM.jpeg" width="400" height="300" >

-Running the command below to start (replace the xxxxx with ip address of the raspberry pi)
+Running the command below to start part 1 (replace the xxxxx with ip address of the raspberry pi)
 ```
 python operate.py --ip xxxxx
 ```